WLAN-Pi/wlanpihotspot/README.md

     country_code=CA
 ```

-Once you have made your changes, hit Ctrl-X to exit and hit "Y" to save the changes when prompted.
+Once you have made your changes, hit Ctrl-X in the nano editor to exit and hit "Y" to save the changes when prompted.

 Next, flip the WLANPi back in to "Hotspot" mode as described in previous sections.
 After the accompanying reboot, the WLANPi should operate using the newly configured parameters.

+# Using Hotspot Mode

+Following the WLANPi reboot, by default, an SSID of "wlanpi_hotspot" will be available on channel 36.
+You can join the SSID with a wireless client (e.g. your laptop) using the default shared key: "wifipros".

+Once you have joined the SSID, an IP address is assigned to your client device via DHCP and you will have access to the WLANPi.
+You will be able to access features such as the speedtest using a browser pointed at : http://192.168.88.1/

 # Background

 (It is possible to flip in to Hotspot mode using the Linux CLI, but it is strongly recommended to use the native WLANPi front panel navigation menu)

-As there are quite a few networking changes we need to make for Wi-Fi Console to operate correctly, we need to flip the WLANPi in to a completely new mode of operation that uses a different network configuration.
+As there are quite a few networking changes we need to make for the Hotspot to operate correctly, we need to flip the WLANPi in to a completely new mode of operation that uses a different network configuration.
 The 'hotspot_switcher' script is used to switch between the usual "classic" mode of operation and the "Hotspot" mode.

 When moving to the "Hotspot" mode, various configuration files are changed on the WLANPi, with the original networking files being preserved to allow restoration to the original ("classic" mode) configuration.